 Retaking the Placement Exam

-If you are not happy with your score, think your score is incorrect, or have any other concerns with the test, you are allowed to retest once per quarter.
+If you are not happy with your score, think your score is incorrect, or have any other concerns with the test, you are allowed to retest once in the same quarter.
+Each individual is allowed to test a total of 3 times per year.
 (We recommend that you talk with an advisor before you decide to retest.)
 Retesting is appropriate when there is reason to believe that a score obtained from previous testing does not accurately reflect the examinee's true level of knowledge or skill.
 Typically, retesting is appropriate in only two situations:

 1. When factors other than the examinee's ability are believed to have influenced the previous testing, and